jules2689/trudeau/docs/2020-04-17/post_news.md

 **The Hon.
 Bill Morneau**:

-That would go through heritage canadathat My colleague will betaking about. and we know that there are manystart-up companies, companiesthat are just getting going, that might not be able to haveaccess to the Canada emergencywage subsidy or the emergencybusiness account so we'reputting money in that regard as well towards those firms.
+That would go through heritage canadathat My colleague will be talking about. and we know that there are manystart-up companies, companiesthat are just getting going, that might not be able to haveaccess to the Canada emergencywage subsidy or the emergencybusiness account so we'reputting money in that regard as well towards those firms.
 I know that My colleague navdeepbains will be talking aboutthat.
 We also recognize that there's areal importance to supportingjobs in parts of our countrythat have been particularly hardhit.